WowzaMediaSystems/wse-plugin-banstreams/README.md

 2. When prompted, enter your user name and password.
 This is the same login credentials you use to login to Wowza Streaming Engine Manager.

-3. Publish your first stream, and then click **Check for new streams**.
-Your new stream should appear in the list with a **Blacklist** link to the right.
+3. Publish your first stream, and then click **Check for new streams** in the **Stream Blacklists** page.
+Your new stream will appear in the list with a Blacklist link.

 4. Click the **Blacklist** link to add the published stream to the blacklist and stop the stream.
 Any subsequent attempts to publish to that app-name/app-instance/stream-name sequence will be rejected until you remove the stream off the blacklist.